liferay/liferay-ckeditor/README.md

 ## Building

-To build a production ready build, use:
+To build a production-ready build, use:

 ```sh
 ./build-ckeditor.sh $CKEDITOR_VERSION